 The EVO 360 Performance System represents our method to improve golfer performance.
 The system is based on the principles of the physical, biological and behavioral sciences.
 These principles are the truths of club and body motion and drive our strategies and techniques for improvement.
-This process allows us to create highly personalized programs that improve golfers abilities of all ages and levels.
+This process allows us to create highly personalized programs for the practice tee, golf course or gym that will improve golfers abilities of all ages and levels.

 The Principals - Strategies - Techniques Process

 The principles of the physical, biological and behavioral sciences are the truths of club and body movement.
 Physical principles are the concepts of 3D club motion, ground reaction forces, physics and geometry.
 Biological principles are the principles of biomechanics like 3D body motion, load and explode concepts or chain reaction movements.
 Some examples of behavioral principles include distraction control, confidence, ongoing learning, positive imagery and commitment.

 Once a principle has been highlighted we then begin to create strategies to drive the desired results.
 The strategies are the plan or the how we are going to drive proper motion.
 We select an authentic driver and create a task that will create the desired chain reaction.
 We set the parameters for the environment, the beginning positions, the driver, the speed and length of the action and the ending position.

 The strategies are then transformed into the techniques or actions.
 This represents the training phase of the cycle.
 Here we look to execute our plan and simplify the battlefield to begin to create the feelings and athletic motions that will create improved performance.

 In the analysis phase of the cycle we look for the successful principles in the students setup or motions to build off of and what principles need improvement.
 Once the principles are highlighted and organized we create understandings based on their importance to the student.
 Once we have created understandings we then create powerful strategies that will drive improvement.